Sugar beet: Production

+In 2024, world production of sugar beets was 294 million tonnes, led by Russia and Germany.

 Sugar extraction

 A sugar beet farm in Belgium: Beyond the field is the sugar factory.

 Most sugar beet are used to create white sugar.
 This is done in a beet sugar factory, often abbreviated to sugar factory.
 Nowadays these usually also act as a sugar refinery, but historically the beet sugar factory produced raw sugar and the sugar refinery refined raw sugar to create white sugar.

 Sugar factory

 In the 1960s, beet sugar processing was described as consisting of these steps.